 meet the band

-Born in Chicago, Alvino began playing drums at 10 years old with the William Penn Elementary School drum and bugle corps.
-Soon after, he started playing for various local bands.
-At fourteen, he began traveling the country, working the club circuit.
-He was spotted in a club at age 17 and approached by blues legend KoKo Taylor to lend his talent.
-Around the same time, Bennett had opportunities to play with many other blues and R&B luminaries like Willie Dixon, Muddy Waters, Cash McCall, and Mighty Joe Young just to name a few.
+Chicago native, Alvino began playing drums at the age of 10 with the William Penn Elementary School drum and bugle corps.
+Soon after, he was keeping rhythm for various local bands, and by the age of 14 Bennett began traveling the country, working the club circuit.
+At 17, he was spotted, approached and asked to play with blues legend KoKo Taylor.
+Around the same time, Bennett had opportunities to play with many other blues and R&B luminaries like Willie Dixon, Muddy Waters, Cash McCall, and Mighty Joe Young, just to name a few.

-Bennett hit on one of the biggest projects of his career in 1978, which was the million-unit selling R&B band, “L.T.D.”, of which he was a member for 5 years.
-Bennett's awesome reputation spread and he became a highly sought after drummer for such stars as Cheryl Lynn, Chaka Khan, Stevie Wonder, Kenny Loggins, Bryan Ferry, Robin Trower, Sheena Easton, Little Richard, Slash’s Blues Ball, Patrice Rushen, Little Richard, Bo Diddley and many more.
+Bennett hit on one of the biggest projects of his career in 1978 when he joined the million-unit selling R&B band, “L.T.D.”.
+Bennett's awesome reputation spread and he became a highly sought after drummer.
+Alvino has played with music legends like Cheryl Lynn, Chaka Khan, Stevie Wonder, Kenny Loggins, Bryan Ferry, Robin Trower, Sheena Easton, Slash’s Blues Ball, Patrice Rushen, Little Richard, Bo Diddley... and many more.

-When he is not on tour, Bennett is writing and producing his own music as well as working with other artists.
+When not on tour, Bennett writes and produces his own music and also works with other artists.

 KEYS / VOCALS

-A Palm Springs, CA, native, Anthony Patler was born into a true show business family.
-He began playing professionally at age 6, fronting a trio with his brothers Kory (age 12) and Greg (age 13), and continuing his career by playing in several popular local bands during his junior high and high school years.
+Palm Springs native, Anthony Patler was born into a true show business family.
+He began playing professionally at age 6, fronting a trio with his brothers Kory (age 12) and Greg (age 13), and continuing his career by playing in several popular local bands throughout his junior high and high school years.

-In 1984, Patler began touring and recording with Chaka Khan, eventually becoming her music director (where he and drummer Bennett first played together).
-From this, he went on to record and tour with many well know artists including Michael McDonald, Janet Jackson, Patti Labelle, The Temptations, Was Not Was, George Michael, ABC, Michael Jackson, Rick Astley, Paul Young, Solomon Burke, and Smokey Robinson.
-Patler’s credits also include film soundtracks and co-writing songs for Janet Jackson, Chaka Khan & LTD, among others.
+In 1984, Patler began touring and recording with Chaka Khan, eventually becoming her music director (where he and Dave Mason Band drummer Alvino Bennett first played together).
+From this, he went on to record and tour with many well known artists including: Michael Jackson, Patti Labelle, The Temptations, Smokey Robinson, Janet Jackson, George Michael, Michael McDonald, Was Not Was, ABC, Solomon Burke, Rick Astley, and Paul Young.
+Patler’s credits also include film soundtracks and co-writing songs for Janet Jackson, Chaka Khan & L.T.D., among others.

 To Patler’s delight, a recommendation by long-time friend Alvino Bennett, led to him joining the Dave Mason Band in May, 2009.